openwpm/OpenWPM/README.md

 OpenWPM
 =======

-OpenWPM is a web privacy measurement framework which makes to easy to collect data for privacy studies on a scale of thousands to millions of site.
+OpenWPM is a web privacy measurement framework which makes it easy to collect data for privacy studies on a scale of thousands to millions of site.
 OpenWPM is built on top of Firefox, with automation provided by Selenium.
 It includes several hooks for data collection, including a proxy, a Firefox extension, and